WAUK: History

 As of April 20, 2020, the station began to serve as a temporary over-the-air simulcast of SiriusXM's COVID-19 pandemic-specific discussion and news channel which is an extension of the service's Doctor Radio channel; SiriusXM has made the channel available to any interested broadcaster without charge, and offers it free and clear on both their streaming and satellite radio platforms without a required subscription.
 It returned to regular ESPN Radio programming by mid-July 2020 as American professional sports began to resume.
 In late August 2020, the former WRRD (and its FM translator in Milwaukee) began to simulcast WAUK after its current owner (which Good Karma sold the station to in 2017) decided to wind down its operations as a progressive talk outlet and sell the station's studio and transmitter facility.

 The station was previously owned by Beaver Dam-based Good Karma Brands (formerly Good Karma Broadcasting, LLC), headed by Craig Karmazin, son of legendary radio executive Mel Karmazin.
 Sister station WKTI 94.5 FM carries mainly local sports talk and WTMJ 620 AM/103.3 FM airs a news/talk and sports format.
-WAUK was among the few independent network affiliates of ESPN Radio whose webstream is carried on the network's mobile apps, and whose website is hosted on ESPN.com.

-On January 3, 2022, WAUK changed its format from sports to liberal talk as "The Sha 101 FM".
+On January 3, 2022, WAUK changed its format from sports to talk as "The Sha 101 FM".

 Effective June 30, 2022, Good Karma Brands sold WAUK and translator W266DR to Michael Crute's WAUK Radio, LLC for $650,000.
 Effective December 30, 2022, the station and the translator were flipped to Michael Crute and Sage Weil's Civic Media, Inc. for $775,668.

+On September 17, 2025, WAUK began simulcasting on FM translator W262CJ 100.3 FM Milwaukee.

+On October 8, 2025, WAUK debuted "All News All Morning," with host Dan Hanni.
+The show airs from 6-9am weekdays.
+The format is similar to programming on 1010 WINS New York City and WBBM-AM Chicago: A news "wheel," featuring a quick recap of local and state news, weather, sports and traffic.
+The 20-minute block then repeats, with updates and fresh stories.